JBall1/Stopwatch/README.md

    priority of the two timers, so the time update has precedence over display multiplexing.
 This is also where DisplayValue is incremented using the dadd instruction.

+   You can also find the same implementation in assembly in the "Stopwatch_ASM.s43" file.